 What is an investigational drug?

-BMS-986001 is an investigational drug for the treatment of HIV infection.
+Censavudine is an investigational drug that is being studied for the treatment of HIV.

-- BMS-986001 is similar in chemical structure to the FDA-approved NRTI stavudine (brand name: Zerit).
-However, in vitro studies have found that BMS-986001 not only has greater antiviral activity than stavudine, but also has less toxicity than stavudine and other NRTIs.
-In addition, research in animals has shown that BMS-986001 is not associated with kidney or bone toxicities.
+Censavudine is similar in chemical structure to the FDA-approved NRTI stavudine (brand name: Zerit).
+However, studies have shown that censavudine may be more effective than stavudine and may be less toxic than stavudine and other NRTIs.4,5 (In vitro studies are studies done in test tubes or other laboratory equipment and not on animals or humans.)
+Research in animals has shown that censavudine is not associated with kidney or bone toxicities.6

 How are clinical trials of investigational drugs conducted?